rgaino/SpaceShipSong/README.md

 ## Music visualization using multiple tracks

-This is a visualization of multiple audio tracks playing simultaneously using [CreateJS](http://www.createjs.com/#!/CreateJS).
+This is a visualization of multiple audio tracks playing simultaneously using WebAudio.

-The code is pretty bad at this moment, lots of unused variables, but it works and is easy to understand.
+"Spaceship Song" by João Erbetta: https://soundcloud.com/joaoerbetta/spaceship-song

-You can see the live demo [here](http://www.rgaino.com/experiments/spaceshipsong/).
+João was very kind to let give me the song in separate tracks.
+Under the folder audio you have all separate instruments, and the full song mp3 for reference.